 At times, it’s really difficult to understand that kind of reality actually existed at one time, but education is everything.
 More than anything, I think you’ll be lifted by the brilliance of Anne Frank at such a young age.
 She was well-spoken, optimistic, kind-hearted, and even humorous at times.
 It’s inspiring.

 The next morning, have a cup of coffee (or stop in a “coffeeshop”, if that’s your thing) and stroll the streets before heading to a restaurant for some pancakes.
-The pancakes in Amsterdam are huge and I love it.
+The pancakes in Amsterdam are huge and I love them.

 I think the best part about the private tour is that it was completely custom to us.
 We talked the entire time, got to double back to see cool buildings, and heard some awesome stories from our tour guide.
 Our boat, Paradis, fit up to 12 people so if you’re traveling with friends or family, I totally recommend this.
 Golden hour is also a popular time to go on a boat tour!